quietfanatic/dirt/ayu/ayu-data-language.md

 ##### Shortcuts

-Shortcuts (known as backreferences in some other DLs) can be declared with an ampersand (`&`), followed by a string, followed by either an item or a colon and an item.
+Shortcuts (known as backreferences in some other DLs) can be declared with an ampersand (`&`), followed by a string (which may be quoted), followed by either an item or a colon and an item.
 If there is no colon, a copy of the item is left in the declaration's place (like in YAML).
 If there is a colon, the whole declaration is discarded at that point.
 (This is so you can declare shortcuts ahead of time at the beginning of a file or block.)

 Shortcuts can be used later with an asterisk (`\*`) followed by a string.
 Whatever item the shortcut was declared with earlier will be used in its place.
 Shortcuts can be used as the keys in objects if they refer to strings.
-Shortcuts are syntax only; they are semantically invisible and cannot be recursive.
-Shortcut names are global to the file or string being parsed, and can only be used after they are declared.
 ```
 [1 &a 2 3 *a] -- Equivalent to [1 2 3 2]
 [1 &a:2 3 *a] -- Equivalent to [1 3 2]
 ```

+Shortcuts are syntax only; they are semantically invisible and cannot be recursive.
+Shortcut names are global to the file or string being parsed, and can only be used after they are declared.

+Whitespace is not allowed after the `&` or `\*`.

 ### Notes